Fracking: Precursors

 Fracking as a method to stimulate shallow, hard rock oil wells dates back to the 1860s, though the general concept of using water pressure to destroy rock was known as early as ancient Rome, in the form of ruina montium.
 Dynamite or nitroglycerin detonations were used to increase oil and natural gas production from petroleum bearing formations.
 On 24 April 1865, US Civil War veteran Col. Edward A. L. Roberts received a patent for an "exploding torpedo".
-It was employed in Pennsylvania, New York, Kentucky, Oklahoma, Texas, and West Virginia using liquid and also, later, solidified nitroglycerin.
-Companies like Lightning Torpedo Company used this process in Oklahoma and Texas.
-Later still the same method was applied to water and gas wells.
+It was employed in Pennsylvania, New York, Kentucky, Oklahoma, Texas, and West Virginia by companies like the Lightning Torpedo Company.
+It used black powder, liquid nitroglycerin, and, later, solidified nitroglycerin.
+Later still, the same method was applied to water and gas wells.
 Stimulation of wells with acid, instead of explosive fluids, was introduced in the 1930s.
 Due to acid etching, fractures would not close completely, resulting in further productivity increase.

 20th century applications

 Harold Hamm, Aubrey McClendon, Tom Ward and George P. Mitchell are each considered to have pioneered hydraulic fracking innovations toward practical applications.